0ry0n/Resource_Monitor/PULL_REQUEST_TEMPLATE.md

 - [ ] Your code builds clean without any errors or warnings.
 - [ ] You are using approved terminology.

+## Please, submit your changes to the develop branch.